 Less control: Not all settings available through group policy objects are covered by Intune and cloud policy.

 Azure AD Connect is a utility that allows you to sync data from your local AD to Azure AD.
 You install the application on a domain-joined server and it automatically synchronizes users, devices, account attributes and groups to AAD.
 This enables you to extend your on-prem AD into the cloud without the need to manage both services independently.
 Thanks to pass-through authentication, your staff can even use the same password for their AD and AAD accounts.
 However, you still need to configure cloud-specific settings to grant users access to the right apps and resources.

 Azure AD connect supports various use cases and topologies, including linking a single forest to a single AAD tenant, linking multiple forests to one tenant or one forest to multiple tenants.
 However, there are some restrictions.
 For example, only one Azure AD tenant can write back to your local Active Directory (with the exception of password writeback).
 More information on how to set up Azure AD Connect.

 Like Azure AD Connect, Azure AD Connect cloud sync enables you to sync data between AD and AAD in hybrid setups.
 However, instead of a local application on your server, cloud sync uses AAD’s cloud provisioning agent.
 This makes the service easier to deploy and reduces hardware use on your end.
 Additionally, cloud sync works in some scenarios that are not normally supported by Azure AD Connect.
 For example, cloud sync can synchronize data from multiple disconnected forests.
 This can prove useful to organizations that have recently merged, but not integrated their IT landscape.

 Azure AD Domain Services

-Domain Controller in the Cloud (IaaS)
+Domain Controller in Azure Cloud VM